DiatomStudio/Piccolo/Piccolo_Hardware/Telaio/README.md

 ### Telaio v5

 Smaller/more resolved laser-cut version, still using the ES08D servos.
-The smallest of all out piccolo designs, but with an output envelope of about 60x60x40mm.
+The smallest of all our piccolo designs, but with an output envelope of about 60x60x40mm.

 This design was used at our first piccolo workshop at the [LiWoLi 2012 festival in Linz](http://blog.diatom.cc/piccolo/build-your-own-piccolo-workshop-at-linz).
 In the archive there are two versions of the design, one using M2 cap screws and one using more common, M3 ones.
 As with Piccolo v1, we reccomend using a combination of MDF and acrylic as shown in the photo to help reduce friction.